tannhienh/wpxbruteforce/README.md

-# Brute force wordpress websites with xmlrpc enabled
+# Brute force wordpress websites with xmlrpc is enabled

 wpxbruteforce 1.2.0 (c) 2022 by Xblackey